- Good standard equipment

 What’s left for the 6-Series is comfortable for four adults, although we lean toward the 6-Series GT for its practicality.

-Starting from an average score, we give the BMW 640i GT points above average for its comfortable seats in the front and rear, and for its luxury fittings.
-It earns an 8 out of 10.
+Starting from an average score, we give the BMW 640i GT points above average for its comfortable seats in the front and rear, its spacious cargo area, and for its luxury fittings.
+It earns 8 out 10, but versions other than the GT wouldn't rate nearly as well.
 (Read more about how we rate cars.)

 Like the 7-Series from which it’s based, the 2019 6-Series offers 16-way power-adjustable front seats that are spacious and comfortable.
 Also like the 7-Series, the 6-Series GT offers real leather hides as standard equipment—we’d hope so for more than $70,000 to start.
 Those seats can be upgradeable to 20-way adjustable, heated and cooled seats with massagers for $2,600 more.

 In back, the 6-Series GT is spacious and roomy for three adults.
 The outboard seats are more comfortable than riding hump, natch, but all aboard should fit comfortably under the GT’s tall roof.
-Rear-seat riders get more than 40 inches of leg room, and the rear doors open wide for easy entry and exit.
+Rear-seat riders get more than 40 inches of leg room, and while the rear doors open wide for easy entry and exit, the low roof means drivers need to

 Under the hatch, the 6-Series GT offers more than 30 cubic feet of cargo capacity, which is impressive for nearly anything not called a pickup truck.
 Fold the rear seat down and that space balloons to more than 65 cubes.